U.S. Postal Service Board of Governors: Overview and Pending Nominees

 Appointment of the Postmaster General and Deputy Postmaster General

-Typically, an executive agency head is appointed by the President with the advice and consent of the Senate.
-In the case of USPS, however, the postmaster general is appointed, or may be removed, by the governors.12 Similarly, the deputy postmaster general is appointed or may be removed by the postmaster general and the governors.13
+Typically, the President appoints an executive agency head with the advice and consent of the Senate.
+In the case of USPS, however, the postmaster general is appointed, and may be removed, by the governors.12 Similarly, the deputy postmaster general is appointed and may be removed by the postmaster general and the governors.13

 The governors set the term for the postmaster general.14 The governors and postmaster general set the term for the deputy postmaster general.15 No term limits exist for either the postmaster general or the deputy postmaster general.